sav-che/TL-2/Authors/Reinhardt, Otto Wilhelm Hermann {std. Reinhardt}.md

-> [!cite] BHL link: this entry starts at [page 701](https://www.biodiversitylibrary.org/item/103624#page/715/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 701](https://www.biodiversitylibrary.org/page/33190172) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Reinhardt, Otto Wilhelm Hermann (1838-1924), German (Prussian) botanist; Student of Alexander Braun at the Friedrich-Wilhelms-Universität, Berlin; Dr. phil.
 Berlin 1863; high school teacher at Berlin 1865-1887 (Luisenstädtische Gewerbeschule/Oberrealschule); rector of the fourth Berlin "Bürgerschule" 1887-1891; director of the second Realschule 1891-1910; one of the founders of the Bot.
 Ver.
-Mark Brandenburg and close associate of P. Ascherson; from 1874 mainly active as malacologist. (*Reinhardt*).
+Mark Brandenburg and close associate of P. Ascherson; from 1874 mainly active as malacologist.
+**Abbreviated name**: *Reinhardt*

 #### Herbarium and types